 My co-edited collection with Adele Parker Transnationalism and Resistance: Experience and Experiment in Contemporary Women's Writing was published by Rodopi in January 2013.
-In addition to my published articles and book chapters on Latin America and Eastern Europe, I am currently researching a book project about the development of an aesthetics of violence through visual narratives produced in post-conflict regions including Bosnia and Herzegovina and Argentina.
-I am also working on the following: a book chapter on the oral testimony from the Kestenberg Archives housed at the Hebrew University in Jerusalem and an essay on the photographic narratives of Srebrenica as viewed through the lens of two contemporary photographers working out of Sarajevo.
+I am currently researching a book project about the development of an aesthetics of violence through visual narratives produced in post-conflict regions.
+I am also working on the following: a book chapter on the oral testimony from the Kestenberg Archives housed at the Hebrew University in Jerusalem and an essay on the photographic narratives of Srebrenica as viewed through the lens of contemporary photographers working out of Sarajevo.